AS1-14A Vol. 2 Waiting for the train at depot. Note old wooden

 RHS2-11 Vol. 2 Railway depot, Reedsburg

-RHS2-13 Vol. 2 The "original" high school, Normal School later to be located on
+RHS2-13 Vol. 2 The "original" high school, Normal School later to be located on this site

 RHS2-33 Vol. 2 Construction of Presbyterian Church